Testing Top Sites for Mobile Gecko Compatibility

-Outlined below are steps to help you understand how to identify site problems and how you might report them.
+Outlined below are steps to help one understand how to identify site problems and how one might report them.

-The following steps tell one what you need in order to help test top sites for mobile-oriented Gecko compatibility:
+The following steps tell one what one needs in order to help test top sites for mobile-oriented Gecko compatibility:

 - Own a phone that is in our list of supported devices for Firefox for Android (http://www.mozilla.org/en-US/firefox/mobile/platforms/)

 - Install Firefox for Android off of Google Play (https://play.google.com/store/apps/details?id=org.mozilla.firefox)

-Optional step: Install Firefox for Windows, Linux or Mac OS X alongside a user-agent switcher (see this article for an in-depth explanation about browser user-agents) to help you further explore issues with differing sites.
+Optional step: Install Firefox for Windows, Linux or Mac OS X alongside a user-agent switcher (see this article for an in-depth explanation about browser user-agents) to assist in further exploratory investigation into site differing issues.

-The following steps illustrates how you might test a top site after completion of the aforementioned setup instructions detailed in section 2:
+The following steps illustrates how one might test a top site after completion of the aforementioned setup instructions detailed in section 2:

-- Select a site to test from the list of sites that are flagged for investigation.
+- Select a top site to test off of this list here that is flagged for investigation

-- Visit the selected website in Firefox for Android and begin exploring.
+- Visit the selected website in Firefox for Android and begin with exploration.
 Test the functionality of the site by visiting different areas of the site.
-Click on links, use forms, create accounts, sign in, and question:
+Click on links, use forms, create accounts, sign-in, and question:

 - Does the site have any blatant layout problems?
 Are elements overlapped?
 Is there missing content?
 Are areas of the page not shown correctly?
 Does the site simply look bad?

 - Is the site a desktop site?
 Is the site exactly the same as one might see it on desktop?
-Are the URLs the exact same?
+Are the URL’s the exact same?
 Is the site the same site that one would get with the iPhone user agent?
 Android Browser user agent?
 Opera user agent?
 Chrome user agent?
-Desktop Firefox user-agent?
-Feel free to explore by testing the same website in Firefox for Windows, Linux or Mac OS X and compare to what you see on an Android device.
+Desktop Firefox user-agent.
+Feel free to explore by testing the same website in Firefox for Windows, Linux or Mac OS X and compare to what one might see on an Android device.

-- Visit the same website using the device’s Android Browser, using the same exploration methods, and question:
+- Visit the same website on the device’s Android Browser and begin with the same exploration methods, and question:

 - Are there any similar layout issues as seen in Firefox for Android?
 If so, what problems do you see on Firefox for Android that do not show up in the Android Browser?

 - Does the site render as a mobile site?
-Does the content greatly differ than what you saw on Firefox for Android?
+Does the content greatly differ than what was seen on Firefox for Android?

-- On Firefox for Android, switch the user agent string to iPhone using the Phony add-on.
+- On Firefox for Android, switch the user agent to IPhone using the Phony add-on.
 Visit the same website again and continue with the same exploration methods and question:

-- Is the site rendered different than what you saw on Firefox for Android?
+- Is the site rendered different than what was seen on Firefox for Android?
 If so, how is it different?
 Is it a mobile optimized site?

 - Does the site have any layout problems?
 If so, what are those problems?

-Note: Firefox for Android sends the following user agent strings to sites:
+Firefox for Android sends the following user agents to sites:

-If you find out that the Android Browser or iPhone user agent appears to have been served better (differing for better or worse) mobile optimized content with fewer layout problems than Firefox for Android, then you should report those problems in Bugzilla.
+If you find out that the Android Browser or iPhone user agent appear to have been served better (differing for better or worse) mobile optimized content with less layout problems than Firefox for Android, then you should report those problems in Bugzilla.

 To file a bug on a problem you found while testing, file a bug in the Fennec Native Evangelism component in Bugzilla and provide the following information that may provide useful in investigation:

 - Summary: Provide a short summary of the problem you found on a certain site

-- Describe the problem, including details such as what you saw in Firefox for Android, what you saw in the Android Browser, and lastly what you saw with the IPhone user agent string.
-Please also include a summary of the underlying problems.
+- Description: Provide a description summarizing the problem including details such as what is seen in Firefox for Android, what is seen in the Android Browser, and lastly what is seen with the IPhone user agent.
+Please also include a summary of the underlying problems

-It is also valuable to attach to the bug a screen capture that identifies and exposes the problem in Firefox for Android from one's Android device.
+It is also valuable to attach to the bug to be filed a screen capture that identifies and exposes the problem in Firefox for Android from one's Android device.
 More information on how might one create an Android screen capture can be read here.

-If you have any questions on how to test, want to become involved in our evangelism process, or comment and question on anything about Mozilla’s mobile website compatibility efforts, feel free to send an email to: firstname.lastname@example.org.
+If you have any questions on how to test, become engaged in our evangelism process, or comment and question on anything about Mozilla’s mobile website compatibility efforts, feel free to send an email to: firstname.lastname@example.org.